yuki-katada/scalamatsuri_sangria/README.md

 # scalamatsuri_sangria
-Sample Application for GraphQL in Scala (ScalaMasturi 2017)
+Sample Application for GraphQL in Scala (ScalaMasturi 2017), using GraphQL Scala Library "Sangria".

 # Usage
 ```